lanl/spiner/doc/sphinx/src/databox.rst

   everything you want to do with the de-serialized ``DataBox`` is over.

+The serialized memory is laid out as the inline ``DataBox`` metadata, followed by the tabulated values and grid-owned dynamic memory.
+The inline grid objects are already part of the ``DataBox`` metadata, so their static bytes are not emitted a second time.
+Dynamic memory is dumped for every dimension, including indexed and named dimensions, so resource management does not depend on mutable interpolation metadata.

+The source buffer must remain alive and suitably aligned for the entire lifetime of every ``DataBox`` de-serialized from it.

 Putting this all together, an application of serialization/de-serialization probably looks like this: